 Importance of Filing for an Extension

-These are just general guidelines, and there are additional factors that may affect your filing requirement, such as self-employment income, investment income, or other special circumstances.
-It's always best to consult with a tax professional or use the IRS guidelines to determine if you need to file a tax return for the 2023 tax year.
+These are just general guidelines, and additional factors, such as self-employment income, investment income, or other special circumstances, may affect your filing requirement.
+It's always best to consult with a tax professional or use the IRS guidelines to determine if you need to file a tax return for the 2024 tax year.

 Managing Estimated Tax Payments: Tax Due for Independent Contractors and Businesses Ready to File Taxes

-For those who are self-employed or own a business, estimated tax payments may be required throughout the year.
-These payments help cover your tax liability and avoid underpayment penalties.
-To determine if you need to make estimated tax payments, you should consider if you expect to owe at least $1,000 in taxes after subtracting your withholding and refundable credits, and if your withholding and refundable credits are expected to be less than 90% of your current year's tax liability or 100% of the prior year's tax liability (110% if your adjusted gross income is over $150,000).
+If you're self-employed or own a business, you may need to make estimated tax payments to cover your tax liability and avoid underpayment penalties.
+You generally need to make estimated payments if you expect to owe at least $1,000 in taxes after withholding and credits, and if withholding and credits are less than 90% of this year’s tax liability or 100% of last year’s (110% if your AGI is over $150,000).

 It's important to accurately estimate your tax liability and make timely payments to avoid penalties and interest.
 Consulting with a tax professional can help ensure you are meeting your obligations and managing your tax payments effectively.

-State-Specific Tax Filing in 2024: 2024 Tax Day Deadlines and Requirements
+State-Specific Tax Filing in 2025: Deadlines and Requirements

 State tax filing deadlines and requirements may differ from federal ones.
 It's important to know your state's specific tax deadlines, especially if they diverge from the federal dates.
 Some common state tax filing deadlines and requirements to be aware of include: